sisyyuan/Machine-Learning/README.md

 STEPS:

-1, data preprocess for knowledge graph, to integtate as much information as possible
-   drug-target graph (target is protein)
+1: data preprocess for knowledge graph, to integtate as much information as possible  (Oct 15) drug-target graph (target is protein)
    protein-protein graph
    drug-drug graph
    ....

-2, knowledge graph embedding for features
-   network embedding here: https://towardsdatascience.com/graph-embeddings-the-summary-cc6075aba007
+2: knowledge graph embedding for features  (Oct 30) network embedding here: https://towardsdatascience.com/graph-embeddings-the-summary-cc6075aba007
    knowledge graphs have different kinds of edges, the embedding is more difficult:          https://ieeexplore.ieee.org/iel7/69/4358933/08047276.pdf

-3, machine learning methods on the features to predict drug-drug combination
+3: machine learning methods on the features to predict drug-drug combination  (Nov 20)

-4, interpretation/verification of the results, paper review
+4: interpretation/verification of the results, paper review   (Nov 30)